geneontology/noctua_app_stack/production/PRODUCTION_README.md

 cat REPLACE_ME_WITH_S3_WORKSPACE_NAME-inventory.cfg
 ```

 This can also be validated by logging into AWS and viewing the S3 bucket for 'go-workspace-noctua'.
 There will be an entry for the workspace instance name.
 Drill down and view Terraform details.
 There will be a running instance under EC2 instances.
-Route 53 hosted instances for 'geneontology.org' or 'geneontology.io' will have 'A' records for both  noctua and barista
+Route 53 hosted instances for 'geneontology.org' or 'geneontology.io' will have 'A' records for both  noctua and barista.

 Now that an instance has been created, you can login into the instance with the instance name or IP address.
-Replace host name as specified in Prerequisites 6 (Item 6d)
+Replace host name as specified in Prerequisites 6 (Item 6d):

 ```
 ssh -i /tmp/go-ssh ubuntu@noctua-production-YYYY-MM-DD.geneontology.org or ssh -i /tmp/go-ssh ubuntu@ ___-noctua-test-YYYY-MM-DD.geneontology.io
 logout